Costumes, games, toys and more: Comic-Con brings out the kid in everyone

 "There's no wrong way to play, and I think there's something inherently amazing about coming back to play as a form of expression," said Najarian.
 "With just a couple bricks you can unlock a whole new world."

-Some fans are all in going all out for this convention.
+Some fans are going all out for this convention.
 Others are happy to walk around being noticed.
 And how do you not notice Jennifer Stringer as Sharknado?

-"I am getting stepped on and it's okay, though.
+"I am getting stepped on and it's OK, though.
 I am grabbing things like a tornado, cleaning things with my skirt," laughed Stringer.

 There is plenty to see outdoors as well.
 ABC created A Very Abbott Festival, or AVA Fest, a carnival-themed experience for fans of "Abbott Elementary."
 Hulu is offering up "Animayhem," a place to celebrate the streamers' animated series.
 And FX hopes to transport you into the world of its popular shows.

 "We are engaging fans around one of our fan favorite shows, 'The Bear.'
-Fans can step inside the restaurant and be served up some great exclusive merchandise," said Kenya Hardaway, Sr. VP, FX Networks.
+Fans can step inside the restaurant and be served up some great exclusive merchandise," said Kenya Hardaway, senior vice president with FX Networks.

-Oh, the merch!
-Fans love the chance to buy all the latest and greatest.
-For Carlos Villalobos, that meant spending several hundred dollars on "Star Wars" toys and Transformers.
+The Walt Disney Co. is the parent company of Marvel Studios, Hulu, FX and this ABC station.